 Shoes/Gaiters: The running surface is smooth, with a finely crushed limestone layer over a dirt bed.
 You can wear whichever shoes are most comfortable for you.
 I recommend you wear gaiters to keep the small rock out of your shoes (especially if it rains, as the rock tends to stick to the bottom of your shoes more).

 Pacers - Due to limitations on the number of runners allowed, pacers are NOT allowed.
+Of course, you are allowed to run with anyone who is officially entered in the race.

 Dogs - Sorry, dogs are NOT allowed to run with anyone entered in the race.